Ian strengthens into a hurricane, heads toward Cuba, Florida

 Flash and urban flooding is possible in the Florida Keys and Florida peninsula through midweek, and then heavy rainfall was possible for north Florida, the Florida panhandle and the southeast United States later this week.

-The agency placed a tropical storm watch over the lower Florida Keys on Sunday evening and has advised Floridians to have hurricane plans in place and monitor updates of the storm's evolving path.
+The agency has advised Floridians to have hurricane plans in place and monitor updates of the storm's evolving path.

 President Joe Biden also declared an emergency, authorizing the Department of Homeland Security and the Federal Emergency Management Agency, or FEMA, to coordinate disaster relief and provide assistance to protect lives and property.
 The president postponed a scheduled Sept.
 27 trip to Florida because of the storm.